The Study Check is an important part of your application.

 You do the Study Check when you are enrolled for a bachelor's degree.
 The check is a compulsory part of your application process when you want to study at Inholland or any other university in the Netherlands.

 After you have registered in Studielink, you will receive an e-mail from the Central Student Administration stating whether the Study Check is mandatory for you.
 You will also be referred to Self Service via this e-mail.
 Here you will find all information about the Study Check and the various steps that apply to you.

-Aeronautical Engineering in Delft on 20 March or 27 April
+Aeronautical Engineering in Delft - 16 April 2020

 Can I be refused access to a programme if I receive a negative advice?

 If you apply before 1 June, you will not be refused access to a programme, even if you receive a negative advice after your study check.
 If you apply after 1 June and you receive a negative advice, you will not be admitted.